peasantsboot/GuidelinesExercise/exercises/ex2/README.md

 <br>![image](/exercises/ex2/images/02-29-TraceInfo.png)

-4. Navigate back to Insomnia, increment the purchase order number by **1**, and click **Send**.
+4. Navigate back to your API client, here Bruno, increment the purchase order number by **1**, and click **Send**.
 The request should return HTTP code 200 and a response confirming that the order has been successfully created.

 <br>![image](/exercises/ex2/images/02-30-SendNewOrder.png)